 These ministries are faith-based groups that allow members to share health costs in exchange for membership fees.
 The ministries don’t qualify as insurance, but the Affordable Care Act exempts members from the individual mandate.

 Because health care sharing ministries aren’t insurance, however, members of a ministry do not have MEC.
-That means that while the individual can receive QSEHRA reimbursements for qualified medical expenses, all their reimbursements will be subject to income tax.
+That means that while the individual participating in a health care sharing ministry and a QSEHRA can receive reimbursements for qualified medical expenses, all their reimbursements will be subject to income tax.

 Additionally, employees enrolled in a health care sharing ministry can’t receive reimbursement for ministry membership fees.